henaree/matrixinstall/README.md

 # Usage

 Currently only the prerequisites and initial synapse installation has been automated.
-Firewall ports, nginx, Postgresql database setup and matrix useage creation are currently manual.
+Firewall ports, nginx, Postgresql database setup and matrix user creation are currently manual.

 Get the script and make it executable